zyskarch/pytestarch/docs/details.md

 Each module has a direct path to all submodules, in this case: "src" is connected to all three modules it contains, "src.main", "src.util", and "src.util_test".

-In addition, a module that imports another module has an directed edge linking it to this module.
+In addition, a module that imports another module has a directed edge linking it to this module.
 For example, "src.main" imports "src.util" and therefore the graph has an edge connecting these modules, with the arrow head pointing at the imported module, in this case "src.util".